Photo Credit: K.O. Photography NJ

-I was super shy growing up and loved to escape inside new stories from books at the library and from the occasional Scholastic Book Fair.
-I slowly started to come out of my shell over the years and the performer in me started to hatch when I took improv classes in 2016.
-After completing the curriculum and finding "my tribe", I started to perform weekly on stage with my teams and annually in improv festivals from New England and NYC.
+I was super shy growing up and loved to escape inside new stories from books at the library after school and from the anticipated Scholastic Book Fairs.
+I slowly started to come out of my shell over the years and the performer in me began to emerge when I took my first improv class in 2016.
+After completing the 4-level curriculum and finding "my tribe", I started to perform weekly on stage with my teams and annually in improv festivals from New England and NYC.

 In November 2018, I spent a 3-day weekend at a ladies rock camp at RIOT Rhode Island (formerly Girls Rock!
-RI) where I discovered our band coach was not only musically talented and an awesome person but was also an audiobook narrator.
+RI) where I learned how to play the drum AND also discovered our awesomely talented band coach was also an audiobook narrator.
 I was super intrigued as this was a dream that I never thought could be a possibility for me!

 In addition to the appreciation of the process and fascinations with the craft, I've met some of the most talented, extremely kind, and helpful narrators along the way in the recording studio, online webinars, and social events since joining the Audio Publishers Association in February 2020.

-Since my first audiobook project with a publisher in June 2019, I have narrated 17 titles and look forward to exploring even more stories, imaginary worlds, taking all the classes, attending all the events, and building even more relationships within this super supportive and inspiring community of creatives.
+Since my first audiobook project with Tantor in June 2019, I have narrated 17 titles with them and look forward to exploring even more stories, imaginary worlds, continuously hone my craft, attending as many events and classes as I can afford, and building even more relationships within this super supportive and inspiring community of creatives.